Paul Campbell (American football): College football

 Campbell first enrolled at Texas A&M in February 1944, where he played tennis and basketball, but left after one semester to serve in the U.S. Army Air Corps during World War II.

 That summer, stationed at South Plains Army Air Field he was selected to play for the Service All-Stars football team.
-He was again coached by Curtis, who now utilized the newly popular T formation.
+Campbell was again coached by Curtis, who now utilized the newly popular T formation.
 The All-Stars played an exhibition game against the NFL's Brooklyn Tigers, at their training camp in Abilene.
 Though the All-Stars lost, Campbell played quarterback for the first time, and his two touchdown passes drew the attention of NFL scouts.
 He continued to play quarterback and tailback for the base's football team, the Winged Commandos, which played games against other service teams and college teams such as Texas Tech, North Texas Agricultural College and TCU.

-When he got out of the service in 1946, he decided not to return to A&M and instead to attend Rice, but while in Houston he took a weekend trip to Austin where he ran into his old coach Eck Curtis who had just been hired as an assistant coach at Texas.
+When Campbell was discharged from the service in 1946, he decided not to return to A&M and instead attended Rice, but while in Houston he took a weekend trip to Austin, where he ran into Curtis, who had just been hired as an assistant coach at Texas.
 Campbell immediately enrolled at Texas, where his experience running the t-formation made him a valuable player.
-Because he'd played tennis and basketball at Texas A&M, and because A&M refused to waive their claims to him, Campbell was ineligible to play those sports at Texas.
+Because he had played tennis and basketball at Texas A&M, and because A&M refused to waive their claims to him, Campbell was ineligible to play those sports at Texas.

 In his first season at Texas in 1946, Campbell played in only a few games.
 He intercepted a pass against Missouri and went 4–5 against Colorado for 145 yards.

-In 1947 he competed with future Hall of Fame coach Tom Landry to be the back up quarterback to another future NFL Hall of Famer, Bobby Layne.
+In 1947, Campbell competed with future Hall of Fame coach Tom Landry to be the back-up quarterback to another future NFL Hall of Famer, Bobby Layne.
 Landry broke his thumb three weeks into the season, making it impossible for him to take snaps and as a result was moved to fullback.
-The team went 10–1, missing out on a perfect record due to a 1-point loss to #8 SMU, and won the 1948 Sugar Bowl.
-In December 1947, Campbell was drafted by the Philadelphia Eagles in the 3rd Round of the 1948 NFL draft (22nd overall) based largely on his service play.
+The team went 10–1, missing out on a perfect record due to a one-point loss to #8 SMU, and won the 1948 Sugar Bowl.

+In December 1947, Campbell was drafted by the Philadelphia Eagles in the third Round of the 1948 NFL draft (22nd overall) based largely on his service play.
 Layne was drafted by the Chicago Bears that same year.